eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 able to trust that the communication with such parties is confidential.
 Measures to ensure this are not explicitly discussed in this document.

-### 6.2	Trust throughout a EUDI Wallet Instance lifecycle
+### 6.2	Trust throughout an EUDI Wallet Instance lifecycle

 #### 6.2.1	Wallet Instance installation